 How to Choose the Right Wallet

 - "I just bought my first $50 of Bitcoin on an exchange."
-Start with BlueWallet on your phone.
-It takes five minutes to set up, and you can withdraw your bitcoin from the exchange today.
-When your holdings grow past $500-1,000, move to a hardware wallet.
+Download BlueWallet.
+Five-minute setup.
+Withdraw your bitcoin from the exchange today.
+When your stack passes $500-1,000, switch to a hardware wallet.

 - "I'm DCA-ing $100/week and accumulating."
 Get a Trezor Safe 3 or Blockstream Jade.
-Withdraw from your exchange to your hardware wallet monthly or whenever you hit a threshold (like $500).
+Withdraw to your hardware wallet monthly or whenever you cross a threshold like $500.
 Keep your bitcoin off the exchange.

-- "I want maximum security for a significant amount."
-Coldcard Mk4 is the answer.
-For very large holdings, consider a multisig setup using Sparrow Wallet with two or three different hardware wallets.
+- "I want maximum security for a large amount."
+Coldcard Mk5.
+For very large holdings, set up a multisig with Sparrow Wallet and two or three different hardware wallets.

 - "I'm not technical and scared of losing my seed phrase."
-Bitkey is built for you.
-The 2-of-3 multisig means no single point of failure.
-You can lose a device and still recover your bitcoin.
+Bitkey.
+The 2-of-3 multisig removes any single point of failure.
+You can lose a device and still recover.

 - "I care about privacy."
 Sparrow Wallet connected to your own Bitcoin node.
-This ensures your transaction history stays private and isn't logged by a third-party server.
+Your transaction history stays on your machine, not on a third-party server.

-Many people end up using two wallets: a mobile wallet for small amounts and quick payments, and a hardware wallet for long-term savings.
-Think of it like a checking account and a savings account.
-You don't keep your entire net worth in your back pocket.
+Many holders use two wallets: a mobile wallet for small amounts and quick payments, plus a hardware wallet for long-term savings.
+You would not carry your entire net worth in your back pocket.

-Once you've chosen a wallet, the next step is getting bitcoin into it.
-Our How to Buy Bitcoin guide walks through the entire process from choosing an exchange to making your first withdrawal.
-If you're planning to accumulate over time, read our Bitcoin savings plan guide for a strategy that fits your budget.
+Once you have a wallet, you need bitcoin in it.
+Our How to Buy Bitcoin guide covers the full process from picking the right exchange to making your first withdrawal.
+If you plan to accumulate over time, our Bitcoin savings plan guide lays out a strategy that fits your budget.

 Ready to buy your first bitcoin?